tailhook/vagga/docs/volumes.rst

    The behavior of vagga when using any other prefix is undefined.

+.. volume:: BindRO

+   Read-only bind mount of a folder inside a container to another folder.
+See :volume:`BindRW` for more info.

 .. volume:: Snapshot

    Create a ``tmpfs`` volume, copy contents of the original folder to the